Nepal Exploration Tour – 11 Days

 Day 02 - Pre-trip meeting and sightseeing around the Kathmandu valley.
 Drive to Nagarkot.

-After the pre-trip meeting, your sightseeing trip will start at around 8:45 am.
+After the pre-trip meeting, your sightseeing trip will start.
 You will have a private vehicle and a professional tour guide at your disposal.

 This complex of palaces, courtyards and temples, built between the 12th and 18th centuries, used to be the seat of the ancient Malla kings of Kathmandu.
 An intriguing piece here is the 17th- century stone inscription set into the wall of the palace with writings in 15 languages.
 The Durbar Square is the social, religious and urban focal point of the city.
 There are also three museums inside the palace building.

 Watches over the valley from the top of a hillock on its western side.
 The huge stupa is one of the holiest Buddhists sites in Nepal and its establishment is linked to the creation of the Kathmandu Valley out of a primordial lake.
 Swayambhu is also known as Samhengu and the Monkey temple because of the countless monkeys living in the premises.